Zdibs/aggregation/README.md

 Important note:

-Please note that the application by default runs on port 8081.
+Please note that the application runs on port 8081 by default.
 This can be changed in the application.properties file.

 How to build:
 gradle build